FEDERICAP2025/hoteldash2/README.md

-# Hotel Customer Analytics Dashboard (Silhouette Version)
+# Hotel Customer Analytics Dashboard

 This repository contains a Streamlit dashboard for hotel customer analytics, now enhanced with an Elbow **and** Silhouette diagnostic in the Clustering tab.